zckly/wanderer-reborn/README.md

 3. Run `pnpm dev` at the project root folder.

-### 3. Configuring Next-Auth to work with Expo

-In order to get Next-Auth to work with Expo, you must either:

-#### Deploy the Auth Proxy (RECOMMENDED)

-In [apps/auth-proxy](./apps/auth-proxy) you can find a Nitro server that proxies OAuth requests.
-By deploying this and setting the `AUTH_REDIRECT_PROXY_URL` environment variable to the URL of this proxy, you can get OAuth working in preview deployments and development for Expo apps.
-See more deployment instructions in the [auth proxy README](./apps/auth-proxy/README.md).

-By using the proxy server, the Next.js apps will forward any auth requests to the proxy server, which will handle the OAuth flow and then redirect back to the Next.js app.
-This makes it easy to get OAuth working since you'll have a stable URL that is publically accessible and doesn't change for every deployment and doesn't rely on what port the app is running on.
-So if port 3000 is taken and your Next.js app starts at port 3001 instead, your auth should still work without having to reconfigure the OAuth provider.

-#### Add your local IP to your OAuth provider

-You can alternatively add your local IP (e.g. `192.168.x.y:$PORT`) to your OAuth provider.
-This may not be as reliable as your local IP may change when you change networks.
-Some OAuth providers may also only support a single callback URL for each app making this approach unviable for some providers (e.g. GitHub).

 ### 4a.
 When it's time to add a new UI component

 Run the `ui-add` script to add a new UI component using the interactive `shadcn/ui` CLI: